kalasNTY/nf-omniCLIP_docker/README.md

 ## Output
 - The default output directory is `Results/`.
 - The contents of `Results/` will be **overwritten** in subsequent runs unless manually saved.
+- The contents of Results/ need to be moved and saved to a different location prior to the next execution
+- Please manually delete all unneccessary temp files (e.g. _dat and .db) unless you want them to be re-used.

 ## Contribution & Development
 This pipeline was developed, debugged, and optimized by **Julian A. Zagalak**.